nadduli/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command that finds all empty files and directories in the current directory and all sub-directories. a script that lists all the files with a .gif extension in the current directory and all its sub-directories. a script that decodes acrostics that use the first letter of each line.
+command that finds all empty files and directories in the current directory and all sub-directories. a script that lists all the files with a .gif extension in the current directory and all its sub-directories. a script that decodes acrostics that use the first letter of each line. a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.